Admitted freshman checklist

 Academic file completion

-Send your final official high school transcripts to the Office of Admissions.
+Send your final official high school transcripts to the Office of Recruitment and Admissions.
 If you took college classes or advanced placement exams, send those transcripts and scores as well.
 If you did not provide official ACT or SAT scores to verify self-reported scores, you will be asked to request scores from the testing agency.

 Onboard with student health

 Log in to your myLafene+ patient portal to upload your insurance card and the required immunizations.
-State and university policy require all students to complete the Tuberculosis Screening Questionnaire and submit proof of two Measles, Mumps and Rubella (MMR) vaccines.
+State and university policy requires all students to complete the Tuberculosis Screening Questionnaire and submit proof of two Measles, Mumps and Rubella (MMR) vaccines.
 If you are living in on-campus housing, you are required to also submit proof of one Meningococcal ACWY booster vaccine.

 Your eID, which was provided to you in your admission packet, provides access to many of K-State's systems, including K-State webmail.
 (Your eID precedes "@k-state.edu" to create your official university email address.)